davisschenk/connect-four/README.md

    - Both clients disconnect and the server cleans up the game.
    - The server is now ready for the next game.

+# Security
+This ConnectFour implementation primarily relies on SSL for security, by utilizing the python SSL package the packets are encrypted and kept secure from prying eyes.
+The client establishes a connection with the server using the servers certificate which allows the client to verify the authentiticy of the server and prevent man in the middle attacks.
+The server also supports error handling, logging and packet validation which can help to mitigate and prevent potential security breaches.

+Despite the security provided through these means, it could be beneficial to implement stronger user authentication.
+Currently, any player is able to join any game if they know the correct game ID.
+It could be beneficial to implement user accounts using password based authentication or a protocol like OAuth.
+Additionally, the service should move over to SSL ceritifcates provided by an authority as opposed to ones generated and stored in a github repo.